danieldkim/charlotte/README.md

 The outer layout partial will only be used when rendering templates on the server in node.
-We do some basic client-side charlotte setup in it, setting the `baseUrl`, `assetUrl`, and `version` attributes on the global charlotte object.
-When running in [*html bundle*][html_bundles] mode and rendering templates on the client, the `baseUrl` and `assetUrl` attributes will be set by the bootstrap process , which you can see in the **Client `window` setup** section of this document, and the version will be handled in a different manner.
+We do some basic client-side charlotte setup in it, setting the `baseUrl`, `assetRootUrl`, and `version` attributes on the global charlotte object.
+When running in [*html bundle*][html_bundles] mode and rendering templates on the client, the `baseUrl` and `assetRootUrl` attributes will be set by the bootstrap process , which you can see in the **Client `window` setup** section of this document, and the version will be handled in a different manner.

 # Client `window` Setup